tonred/Qupe/README.md

 It's important to note that rooms are deployed by servers, not by the root itself.

 #### Server
-A Server is an independent entity that can have several rooms.
-It acts as a unifying unit for multiple rooms.
+A Server is an independent entity that can host multiple rooms, acting as a unifying unit.
+Users with the `CREATE_ROOM` permission can create new rooms within the server.
+The server administrators have the ability to configure the price in VENOM or TIP3 tokens for creating new rooms.
-The server has customizable permission controls, which are explained further in the [Permissions](#permissions) section.
+Additionally, servers have customizable permission controls, which are further explained in the [Permissions](#permissions) section.

 #### Room
-A Room is a place where users can communicate with each other.
+A Room is a space where users can interact and communicate with each other within the Qupe Protocol.
+Users with the SEND_MESSAGE permission can send messages in the room.
 It accepts messages from users and manages them.
+The room's administrators can configure the price in VENOM or TIP3 tokens for sending messages.
-Like servers, rooms also have customizable permission controls.
+Similar to servers, rooms also have customizable permission controls.
+Furthermore, rooms can have moderators who possess the `BAN_UNBAN` permission, granting them the ability to ban or unban users within the room.

 #### Profile
 A Profile represents a user account.
 It holds the user's balance of VENOM and TIP3 tokens, which are used to pay fees for publishing messages.
 The profile stores user information, a list of connected servers, permissions, and other relevant data that may vary across different implementations.

+#### Vaults
+Servers and Rooms within the Qupe Protocol have their dedicated vaults for storing VENOM and TIP3 tokens.
+Users with the `ADMIN` permission have the ability to withdraw tokens from these vaults.
+Similarly, Profiles also possess their own vaults for storing VENOM and TIP3 tokens, which are utilized for fee payments.
+These vaults are designed to support multiple tokens and are referred to as MultiVaults.
+Users can easily deposit and withdraw tokens from their vaults.

+The source code for the vaults can be found in the [contracts/vault](contracts/vault) directory.

 ### Messages